-The more you practice an activity, the more the new neural pathways your brain forms in response to that activity are reinforced, and the easier the action becomes!
+The more you practice an activity, the more your brain strengthens new neural pathways in response, and the easier the action becomes!

-So to restore movement, you are going to need to practice lots of physical therapy exercises that utilize your affected muscles.
+So to restore movement, you will need to practice lots of physical therapy exercises that use your affected muscles.

 6. Right Side Neglect

-After an injury to the left side of the brain, a person may experience something called right-side neglect.
+After an injury to the left side of the brain, a person may experience right-side neglect.

-This is where visual perception on the right side is affected, so that a person is completely unaware of that side.
+In right-side neglect, a person loses awareness of their right side.
 They do not even realize they are blind to everything on their right.

 Right-side neglect is far less common then left-side neglect, but it can still occur.